YI M1 versus Fujifilm X-A10

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

-If the count of relative strengths (bullet points above) is taken as a measure, the M1 emerges as the winner of the contest (5 : 3 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the M1 comes out slightly ahead of the X-A10 (5 : 4 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the M1 or the X-A10.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is why expert reviews are important.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.